 Media Law Reporter and the ABA Forum Committee's Communications Lawyer.
-He is a member of the Board of Visitors of the Columbia Law School, and was a member of the Board of Trustees of Columbia University Seminars on Media and Society, and was Chairman of the National Council on Crime and Delinquency.
-He has since 2001 been a Lecturer in Law at Columbia Law School.
+He is a member of the Board of Visitors of the Columbia Law School and was a member of the Board of Trustees of Columbia University Seminars on Media and Society.
+He has, since 2001, been an Adjunct Professor of Law at Columbia Law School.
 He was Columbia Law School's commencement speaker in 2007.
 He was Adjunct Professor of Political Science and Special Guest Lecturer at the University of Rochester in 2012 and a Distinguished Visiting Jurist at the University of Chicago Law School in 2013.
-He is a member of the American Bar Association, the New York City Bar Association (Chair, Communications Law Committee, 1986 89), and the American Judicature Society.
+He is a member of the American Bar Association, the New York City Bar Association (Chair, Communications Law Committee, 1986-89), and the American Judicature Society.
 He is a Fellow of the American Bar Foundation.

 After graduating from the University of Rochester in 1960 and Columbia Law School in 1963, Judge Sack clerked for United States District Judge Arthur S. Lane, in the District of New Jersey.
-He later became an associate and partner at Patterson, Belknap, Webb & Tyler (1964 1986) and a partner at Gibson, Dunn & Crutcher (1986 1998), both in New York City.
+He later became an associate and then partner at Patterson, Belknap, Webb & Tyler (1964-1986) and a partner at Gibson, Dunn & Crutcher (1986- 1998), both in New York City.
 In 1974, he served as a Senior Associate Special Counsel to the United States House of Representatives Impeachment Inquiry Staff.